This question is one of the hardy perennials in the content marketing herbaceous border. This year is no different.

 1. Keeping your content fresh

 Regularly posting quality content for your blog post is tough.
 It also takes time.
-When you think that the average blog post takes 3.5 hours to produce, it’s a big time commitment if you’re a professional copywriter.
+When you think that the average blog post takes 4 hours and 1 minute to produce, it’s a big time commitment if you’re a professional copywriter.
 If you’re not, your time starts to stack up.
 And we’re not talking about long reads here that require more in-depth research and expertise.
 An eBook can take 80 hours to research and write.
 Add in any design work and the time keeps racking up.

 To keep our clients’ sites fresh, their social media platforms engaging and their organic traffic steadily increasing, we create four new blogs a month (around 1,000 words), including one long-form ‘super guide’ (2,000 words).
 If you don't have the resources to do this at a minimum, an experienced guest author can help you do so.
 This leads us to the next benefit – new perspectives and expertise.